The French Riviera - seaside & back country

 The beaches along this stretch of coastline are a mixture of pebble and sand, depending on where you go.
 The one thing they all have in common is the near-certainty of sunshine every day.
 Don your flip-flops, grab your towel and get ready for a day of relaxing...maybe in La garoupe beach, one of the nicest beaches of France

-While there is plenty to do on the beaches along the Riviera, perhaps one of the most exciting activities is taking a peek at some of the luxury villas here.
+Driving the French Riviera, while there is plenty to do on the beaches, perhaps one of the most exciting activities is taking a peek at some of the luxury villas here.
 A whole host of celebrities use the French Riviera as their summer getaway destination – and it’s not hard to see why.

 Villas on the French Riviera